arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 hero_position: 1
 ---

-## Overview
+***To download the firmware required to run MicroPython on your Arduino board, visit the [Arduino MicroPython downloads page](/micropython).***

 [MicroPython](https://micropython.org/) is an implementation of the [Python programming language](https://www.python.org/) that comes with a subset of the Python standard library, and is designed **to run on microcontrollers**.

 A great advantage of using MicroPython is that it is easy to learn and has [great documentation](http://docs.micropython.org/en/latest/) for a number of boards.
 At the moment, there are four boards that can be used together with MicroPython, you can read more about them in the [compatible boards section](#compatible-boards).

 Arduino also supports [OpenMV's branch of MicroPython](https://github.com/openmv/micropython), and through the [OpenMV IDE](https://openmv.io/pages/download) you can install MicroPython, connect/disconnect your board and upload your scripts.